The Story of the Netherlands at the 1978 World Cup

 Photo: Wikimedia Commons

 May, 1978.
 The Netherlands squad pack their bags onto their KLM flight and head off to the World Cup in Argentina.
-Things have changed since the Netherlands 1974 World Cup campaign - Rinus Michels was gone.
+Things had changed since the Netherlands 1974 World Cup campaign - Rinus Michels was gone.
 And Johan Cruyff was gone.
-The Austrian coach Ernst Happel was now in charge, and although many of the 1974 squad were still available, they’d also lost another key player in Wim van Hanagem.
-The brilliant midfielder, now at AZ’67, had been in tears as he announced his withdrawal from the tournament on Dutch TV, apparently he’d not been guaranteed a place in the team and was also involved in a dispute with Arie Haan.
+The Austrian coach Ernst Happel was now in charge, and although many of the 1974 World Cup squad were still available, they'd also lost another key player in Wim van Hanagem.
+The brilliant midfielder, who had left Feyenoord and moved to AZ'67, had been in tears as he announced his withdrawal from the tournament on Dutch TV.
+Apparently, he'd not been guaranteed a place in the team and was also involved in a dispute with Arie Haan.

 There was still the makings of a great team though, with the likes of Ruud Krol, Johan Neeskens, Arie Haan, the Van Der Kerkhof twins, all lining up behind the attacking talent of Johnny Rep and Rob Rensenbrink.